klen/pylama/README.rst

                     }]

-Run pylama from python code
+Run pylama from Python code
 ---------------------------
 ::